 Rusty does this to me but he knows I’m the real leader and he never pushes back on me.
 So it’s not a challenge at all, nor is it dominance when he does it.
 It usually leads to just more play and roughhousing.

-If you’re at somebody else’s house with a strange dog, and their dog does it to you, is it dominance?
+Is it dominance if you’re at somebody else’s house with a strange dog, and their dog does it to you?
 It very well could be.
-You are in their “lair” and they are the leader.
+You are in their “lair,” and they are the leader.
 It very well could be they are standing on you to demonstrate dominance.